alps-asd/vscode-asd/README.md

 3. Edit your ALPS file and observe the diagram updating in real-time

 The visual preview opens in a side panel, allowing simultaneous editing and visualization.

+## Additional Features

+- **Create New ALPS File:** Easily start a new ALPS file using the "Create New ALPS File" command available in the Command Palette.